Richard Nixon photo

 Above all, in this decade of the sixties, this decade of decision and progress, we will witness the continual revitalization of America's moral and spiritual strength, with a renewed faith in the eternal ideals of freedom and justice under God which our are priceless heritage as a people.

-Now I'm sure that many of you in this fall and many of you on television might well ask, "But, Mr. Nixon, don't our opponents favor just such goals as these?"
+Now I'm sure that many of you in this hall and many of you on television might well ask, "But, Mr. Nixon, don't our opponents favor just such goals as these?"
 And my answer is; "yes, of course."
 All Americans, regardless of party, want a better life for our people.

 What's the difference, then?
 I'll tell you what it is.
 The difference is in the way we propose to reach of these goals, and the record shows that our way works and theirs doesn't, and we're going to prove it in this campaign.
 We produce on the promises that they make.
 We succeed where they fail.
 You know why?
-Because we put, as governor Rockefeller said in his remarks, our primary reliance not upon government, but upon people for progress in America.
+Because we put, as Governor Rockefeller said in his remarks, our primary reliance not upon government, but upon people for progress in America.
 That is what we will succeed.

 We must never forget that the strength of America is not its government, but in it's people; and we say tonight that there is no limit to the goals America can reach, provided we stay true to the great American traditions.